-Action(s): To address the large gaps in student achievement with unduplicated student groups, the district is implementing a program in which teachers from the Techsploration Committee will continue to pilot various instructional technology tools in the 2022-23 school year in order to increase student engagement to ensure that unduplicated students will benefit from this action.
+Action(s): To address the large gaps in student achievement with unduplicated student groups, the district is implementing a pilot program in which teachers from the Techsploration Committee will pilot various instructional technology tools in order to increase student engagement to ensure that unduplicated students will benefit from this action.

 Research/Alternatives: According to the research of Puentedura (2013), the SAMR model is powerful because it enables us to think about how learning can be extended through the use of technology.
 This committee will explore tools to help with the appropriate integration of tools to use in the classroom.
-Offering technology tools that are based on a well-researched practice meets the criteria for "evidence-based" as outlined by the Every Student Succeeds Act (ESSA), as both an effective and principally directed action to support improved outcomes for our unduplicated student groups.
+Offering a technology tools that are based on a well-researched practice meets the criteria for "evidence-based" as outlined by the Every Student Succeeds Act (ESSA), as both an effective and principally directed action to support improved outcomes for our unduplicated student groups.